Skip to main content

 Local development

 Vite works well with development via import map overrides.
 You should use http://localhost:3000/src/main.js as the URL for your import map override.
-It is important to note, however, that assets such as images and fonts won't load.
+It is important to note, however, that assets such as images and fonts require either the base or the server.origin configuration property to be properly set.
 The import map is only used to load JavaScript, not media files.
 The import map does not affect asset URL's.
-Asset URL's are affected by Vite's base configuration property, and Vite doesn't respect full URL's in said property while in serve mode (npm run dev).
-While in serve mode, a base with a full URL is stripped down to its path.
-Therefore, the asset URL's don't really get the correct host URL.
-The author of vite-plugin-single-spa has opened a discussion in Vite's GitHub that you can opt to support by upvoting it.
+Refer to Vite's documentation for further information on these properties.

 Native Modules vs SystemJS